 The Honorable Louis M. Welsh Endowed ScholarshipAn endowed scholarship fund was established to continue the legacy of the Honorable Louis Welsh.
 The scholarship will be awarded to encourage a continuing student who exemplifies the highest ethical standards and believes in the humanity of the law.
 The applicant should demonstrate their passionate desire to fulfill a lifelong dream of becoming a trial lawyer.
 The applicant should show academic promise and demonstrate financial need due to life issues.

-This scholarship will be awarded to a student who has previous experience in the work place and is wishing to obtain a law degree to enhance their skills or make a career change.
+This scholarship will be awarded to a student who has previous experience in the work place or in the military and is wishing to obtain a law degree to enhance their skills or make a career change.
 Priority for this scholarship will be given to an evening or part-time student.

 Mary and Alan Schulman Scholarship

 Students qualifying for this scholarship will be in the top half of the class and they must contribute to the diversity of the law school generally because of their socio-economic background, life experiences, personal circumstances or other obstacles they may have overcome.

 Michael Konz Memorial Scholarship